Preparation = Peace of mind

 There are steps we can take ahead of time to prepare ourselves physically and mentally for such disasters.
 Just making a list of the things that are most important to us and having it handy will be a great help when the time comes to evacuate.
 Ready, Set, Go! will help you put that list together.

-Rim Family Services has compiled various documents to help you prepare for and recover from disasters.
+Rim Family Services has compiled various emergency preparedness documents to help you prepare for and recover from disasters.
 We invite you to take a look at the following documents in the hopes that they will bring peace of mind and reduce the fear of natural disasters

 - Coping with Stress During Infectious Disease Outbreaks